sparkflows/sparkflows-docs/docs/aws/emr-livy/livy-connection.rst

 EMR LIVY CONNECTION
 =============

-Fire Insights enable you to create Apache Livy Connection and use the Connection to submit the Job.
+Sparkflows enables you to create Apache Livy Connection and use it to submit Jobs/Workflows.

-Below are steps on how to create Livy Connection in Fire Insights.
+Below are the steps to create a Livy Connection in Sparkflows.

-1. Login to Fire Insights application and enable livy connection from Configurations and then create Global Connections
+1. Enable Livy in Sparkflows

-Inorder to enable livy connection from Configurations Click on ''ADMINISTRATION'' tab on top and open Configurations, select ''CONNECTION'' tab and enable below parameter
+Login to ``Sparkflows`` application -> ``Administration`` -> ``Configurations`` -> ``Connection`` -> and enable Livy connection by setting the below parameter:

 ::